Blake Robbins: Career

 Robbins began his career in 1996 with a guest appearance in an episode of the ABC soap opera All My Children.
 He went on to guest star in television series such as Law & Order, Third Watch and Firefly, before landing a recurring role as Officer Dave Brass in the HBO drama Oz between 2001 and 2003.
 During the 2000s, Robbins continued acting on the series Charmed, Strong Medicine, Medium, Crossing Jordan, The O.C., 24, Without a Trace, Criminal Minds and Private Practice.
-Robbins also appeared as Tom Halpert on the NBC's comedy The Office, opposite Steve Carell and John Krasinski.
+Robbins also appeared as Tom on the NBC's comedy The Office, opposite Steve Carell and John Krasinski.

 Robbins' first film role was in the independent drama Going Under.
-Since then, he appeared in other numerous other features including Love Comes to the Executioner, Bunker Hill, and the romantic comedy The Ugly Truth, in which he stars alongside Katherine Heigl and Gerard Butler.
+Since then, he has appeared in other features including Love Comes to the Executioner, Bunker Hill, and the romantic comedy The Ugly Truth, in which he stars alongside Katherine Heigl and Gerard Butler.

 Throughout the 2010s, Robbins guest-starred in several television series including FlashForward, The Closer, Rizzoli & Isles, CSI: NY, Sons of Anarchy, Masters of Sex and Legends.
 Simultaneously, Robbins worked on a number of independent films, namely Rubber, Jayhawkers, Martyrs and Wind River.
 More recently, he starred in the Marcel Sarmiento horror thriller Faceless.

 Robbins made his directorial debut with the independent drama The Sublime and Beautiful, which he also wrote and stars in as David Conrad, a father who loses his children in a car accident.
 Shot in only 12 days on a budget of $30,000, the film premiered at the 2014 Slamdance Film Festival.
 Writing for Variety, film critic Ronnie Scheib stated that Robbins "brings nothing new to Hollywood's dead-children genre".

 Robbins directed his second film, The Scent of Rain and Lightning, starring Maika Monroe.
 Based on the 2010 novel of the same name by Nancy Pickard, the story centers on Jody Linder (Monroe), a young woman who finds out the man responsible for murdering her parents has been released from prison.
 Having its world premiere at the Atlanta Film Festival, the film garnered a positive reception from critics; in his review for The Hollywood Reporter, Frank Scheck opined that it was "a well-acted, intelligent thriller".